JuanArias0560/OOP_whit_python/README.md

 # OOP_whit_python
-OOp example with python and computational thinking
+OOP example with python and computational thinking